JasonLou99/wasm_storage/README.md

 # wasm_storage
-Distributed storage based on HTTP protocol with client running in WASM
+Distributed storage based on TCP with client running in WASM